Adolis García Player Props: Rangers vs. Angels

 Angels Pitching Rankings

-- The Angels pitching staff is 12th in the league with a collective nine strikeouts per nine innings.
+- The Angels pitching staff ranks 12th in the league with a collective nine strikeouts per nine innings.

-- The Angels have a 3.92 team ERA that ranks 11th among all league pitching staffs.
+- The Angels' 3.85 team ERA ranks 11th among all MLB pitching staffs.

-- The Angels will send Anderson (1-0) out for his sixth start of the season.
-He is 1-0 with a 5.74 ERA and 18 strikeouts through 26 2/3 innings pitched.
+- Detmers (0-2) takes the mound for the Angels in his sixth start of the season.
+He has a 4.85 ERA in 26 2/3 innings pitched, with 31 strikeouts.

-- The left-hander's most recent time out came on Saturday, April 29 against the Milwaukee Brewers, when he went 6 2/3 innings, surrendering one earned run while giving up five hits.
+- In his most recent time out on Saturday, the left-hander threw 4 1/3 innings against the Milwaukee Brewers, giving up four earned runs while surrendering four hits.

-- The 33-year-old has put up an ERA of 5.74, with 6.1 strikeouts per nine innings, in five games this season.
-Opponents are batting .290 against him.
+- The 23-year-old has an ERA of 4.85, with 10.7 strikeouts per nine innings, in five games this season.
+Opponents are batting .255 against him.

 © 2023 Data Skrive.
 All rights reserved.